OrchardCMS/OrchardCore/src/docs/guides/create-cms-application/index.md

-# Creating a CMS Application
+# Creating an Orchard Core CMS website

-In this guide you will setup Orchard Core as a Content Management System.
+In this guide you will setup Orchard Core as a Content Management System from a project template.

 ## What you will need

 - The current version of the .NET Core SDK.
 You can download it from here [https://www.microsoft.com/net/download/core](https://www.microsoft.com/net/download/core).
 - A text editor and a terminal where you can type dotnet commands.

-## Creating an Orchard Core Site
+## Creating the projects

 There are different ways to create sites and modules for Orchard Core.
 You can learn more about them [here](../../templates/README.md).
 In this guide we will use our "Code Generation Templates".